abiswas3/Random-Walks/content/posts/mont_mult.md

 {{</ remark>}}

 ## Benchmarking Details

-We first analyse the performance, and subsequently in a later section, we provide the instructions for re-creating the workflow.

 ### Empirical Performance

-We compare 2 algorithms to the new algorithm.
-The SOS algorithm in [Acar's theis](papers/Acar.pdf) which we refer to as C-mult.
-We refr by G-mult to an optimisation of the CIOS algorithm by the [Gnark](https://hackmd.io/@gnark/modular_multiplication) team.
-Both these algorithms are already implemented in [Arkworks](https://github.com/a16z/arkworks-algebra).

-[^y]: The only change we made was we [unrolled](https://github.com/abiswas3/Montgomery-Benchmarks/blob/0263c89bce53ea62ff7d9cba143020443b763659/src/yuval_mult.rs#L34) for ```addv``` helper method for $n=4$.
-This only sped things up.

-We found an implementation[^y] of the new multiplication algorithm [here](https://github.com/worldfnd/ProveKit/blob/dd8134ec3f2ad4991caa87653254ee64daf2d441/block-multiplier/src/lib.rs#L121) by the folks at [Ingoyama](https://www.ingonyama.com/), specifically targetting the [BN-254](https://neuromancer.sk/std/bn/bn254) curve (i.e $n=4$), which we refer to as Y-mult.
+We were provided with an [implementation](https://github.com/worldfnd/ProveKit/blob/dd8134ec3f2ad4991caa87653254ee64daf2d441/block-multiplier/src/lib.rs#L121) of the new multiplication algorithm[^y] by the folks at [Ingoyama](https://www.ingonyama.com/), specifically targeting the [BN-254](https://neuromancer.sk/std/bn/bn254) curve (i.e $n=4$), which we refer to as Y-mult in this post.

+The algorithms used for comparison are the SOS and optimised CIOS algorithms.
+We refer to the SOS algorithm described in [Acar's thesis](papers/Acar.pdf) as C-mult in this post.
+We denote as G-mult, the optimised version of the CIOS[^z3] algorithm by the [Gnark](https://hackmd.io/@gnark/modular_multiplication) team.
-As stated earlier, Arkworks already had an implementation of the CIOS algorithm written [here](https://github.com/a16z/arkworks-algebra/blob/7ad88c46e859a94ab8e0b19fd8a217c3dc472f1c/ff-macros/src/montgomery/mul.rs#L11) and the SOS[^g] algorithm [here](https://github.com/a16z/arkworks-algebra/blob/7ad88c46e859a94ab8e0b19fd8a217c3dc472f1c/ff-macros/src/montgomery/mul.rs#L77).
+[Arkworks](https://github.com/a16z/arkworks-algebra) already had an implementations of the CIOS algorithm, and it can be found [here](htt:ps://github.com/a16z/arkworks-algebra/blob/7ad88c46e859a94ab8e0b19fd8a217c3dc472f1c/ff-macros/src/montgomery/mul.rs#L11).
+An implementation of the SOS[^g] algorithm can be found [here](https://github.com/a16z/arkworks-algebra/blob/7ad88c46e859a94ab8e0b19fd8a217c3dc472f1c/ff-macros/src/montgomery/mul.rs#L77).

 To simplify the investigation process, we stripped the code down to the essential helper functions and the ```scalar_mul``` function.
 Then we wrote a [simple script](https://github.com/abiswas3/Montgomery-Benchmarks/blob/barebones_profiling/src/main.rs) to compare the performance of the two algorithms to see the speedup promised in theory manifested itself in practice.
 The stripped down code needed to compute the montgomery product with Yuval's algorithm can be found [here](https://github.com/abiswas3/Montgomery-Benchmarks/blob/barebones_profiling/src/yuval_mult.rs).